JoHoffSustain/retrolca/README.md

 A full example can be found [here](./examples/pubchem_decorate_flows.py)

+**Note:** Since processes are created via the IPC connection while your database is open, openLCA's UI may not immediately refresh to show the newly generated processes.
+Close and reopen the database to see them.
+Generated processes appear under the "Retrosynthesis" folder (or the category path > passed to `build()`, e.g. `Retrosynthesis/Inbox`).

 ### Retrosynthesis Tool

 `retrolca` can build processes from different retrosynthesis tools.
 At the